jtv/libpqxx/UPGRADING.md

 Most of the functions in the libpqxx API now accept a `std::source_location` as a final argument.
 They will default to the location from where you call them.

+(To keep them from getting in the way, I abbreviated the type name to `pqxx::sl`.
+In most functions it just shows up as `sl`.)

 In many cases where libpqxx throws an exception, the error message will now include a reference to that source location to help you debug the error.